CorpGlory/grafana-ico-select/README.md

 # Grafana icon select
 A demo of "ico-select" feature for Grafana.
 It supposed to be a new directive or something else.

-*It is not possible to install to Grafa directly now*
+*It is not possible to install to Grafana directly now*

 It's a repo for developers.